wfarmer2/CS601_PortfolioProject_Farmer/README.md

-*Description*
-This project was designed for the course of CS601 - Web Application Developmet at Boston University Metropolitan College.

-*Goals*
+### CS601 Portfolio Project:

-The goals of this project was to create a personal digital portfolio that showcases information about myself and the skills I have learned in the course.
+This project was designed for the course CS601 at Boston Univeristy - Metropolitan College.
+The intent of the project was to show the skills that I have learned in the course as well as presenting information about myself.

+### Author Information:

+- William Farmer

+### Date Created:
+- December 12, 2022